CharlyReux/evolvable-by-design-tutorial/tutorial.md

 However the calls for the api is not setup yet, so requesting to the backend won't do much for now.

-In the [Profile Service](frontend/src/services/ProfileService.ts), you can implement the getUserInfo() method with the following code:
+In the [User Service](frontend/src/services/UserService.ts), you can implement the getUserInfo() method with the following code:

 ```ts
 async getUserInfo(userId: number): Promise<User> {